 4. Create templates for your go-to responses

 Let’s face it.
 There are a few standard responses for emails that you use on the daily.
 When time is of the essence, why take precious time to type out your go-to response, yet again?
 Whether it be an introduction email or sending someone a document, the solution is simple—templates!
 We use templates in so many of our daily workflows, but rarely with email.
 We recommend creating a bank of standard email response templates that are ready to copy and paste when the time comes.
 Gmail for instance, has a templates feature that lets you bank templates for your most common responses.
 Perhaps take an extra minute to personalize them as needed, and off you go!
+Additionally, using a mail merge software can help you stand out with your go-to responses as it can personalize them.

 5. Be clear and concise when replying to emails